Saiapatsu/realm-resize/README.md

 ##Download and Setup

 There are currently two options for using realm-resize: running the source script or using a compiled .exe of the script.
+The .exe is for the people who don't want to install AutoHotkey.

 ###Running from source